Autocolca/documentation/content/applications/finance/fiscal_localizations/belgium.rst

 .. important::
-   Make sure the company settings are correctly configured, i.e., the country is set to :guilabel:`Belgium`, the :guilabel:`Tax ID` and :guilabel:`Accounting Firm` fields are filled, as well as the :guilabel:`Tax ID` of the accounting firm (if not filled, the :guilabel:`Tax ID` of the company is used).
+   Make sure the company settings are correctly configured, i.e., the country is set to :guilabel:`Belgium`, the :guilabel:`Tax ID` and :guilabel:`Accounting Firm` fields are filled, as well as the :guilabel:`Tax ID` of the :guilabel:`Accounting Firm`.

 Configure the journals
 **********************